Public-Health-Scotland/R-Resources/posit_workbench_acceptable_use_policy.md

 ### Purpose

-This document sets out the acceptable practices regarding the use of Posit Workbench in order to protect the availability of this analytical environment for all users in Public Health Scotland.
+This document sets out the acceptable use of Posit Workbench in order to protect the availability of this analytical environment for all users in Public Health Scotland.

 ### Scope